norachams/HTN-BE-Challenge/README.md

 # HTN-Backend-Challenge
 This is my submission for the Hack the North Backend challenge.
-This was my first project using SQLite with Flask and making APIs, so there was a lot to learn.
-I learned alot building this and really enjoyed it.
+This was my first project using SQLite with Flask and making API endpoints, so there was a lot to learn.
+I watched hours of lectures on the topics to help get familiar with the concepts and do this challenge.
+I really enjoyed building this and learned a lot.
 These are the links that helped me.
 - [To understand how to make a connection and create tables with our data](https://www.sqlitetutorial.net/sqlite-python/creating-tables/)
 - [To understand how to use SQLite with Flask](https://www.digitalocean.com/community/tutorials/how-to-use-an-sqlite-database-in-a-flask-application)
 - [To understand how to use Flask RESTful APIs](https://flask-restful.readthedocs.io/en/latest/)